phelipetls/blog/content/posts/introduction-to-ansible/index.md

 {{< /warn >}}

-An option available at every operating system is [pip](https://pypi.org/project/pip/), the package manager for Python, which was what I used:
+Another option, available at every operating system, is to use [pip](https://pypi.org/project/pip/), the package manager for Python, which was my choice:

 ```shell-session
 $ pip install ansible